totubamowo/greencar/README.md

-# Greencar @UoL is a Java web application project ready to be deployed to Heroku cloud platform
+# Greencar@UoL
-The application is based on Spring, Hibernate, PostgreSQL, Maven and Jetty
+GreenCar@UoL is a Java web application project ready to be deployed to Heroku cloud platform The application is based on Spring, Hibernate, PostgreSQL, Maven and Jetty

 Built on Back-end frameworks including: